-Income can come from many sources, such as your regular pay, any side income you have or government assistance you might receive.
-Don’t forget to include savings and earnings from any investments, such as rent from an investment property or dividends from shares.
-To get an accurate financial picture, make sure you account for every source of income you have—even if it’s only temporary income or a small sum.
+Income can come from many sources, such as your regular pay, any side income you have and government assistance you might receive.
+Don’t forget to include savings and earnings from any investments.
+To get an accurate financial picture, make sure you account for every source of income you have—even temporary income or a small sum.

 Work out your expenses